Posted on Nov 20, 2019 in Employment by Amy Jones

 It is possible that some employees who have not been successful in obtaining requested leave may call in sick.
 To minimise the chances of employees calling in sick, employers should ensure that that their sickness absence procedure is as tight as possible.
 "Back to work" interviews should also be routinely and consistently conducted, even after just a single day's absence.

 Significant numbers of employees have access to the internet via their work and therefore there is a real risk that productivity is negatively impacted by internet shopping.
+A survey held in the US last year found that on Cyber Monday, office workers spent 2.3 times more time “workshopping”, which is, shopping whilst at work, than on a regular day.
 Employers should ensure employees know what is expected of them in terms of internet use and if and when personal use of the internet is appropriate.

 For example, is personal use of the internet banned altogether, is it allowed during breaks or before or after work?
 A clear IT policy is the best way to achieve this.